Public Records & Services in Searchlight

 Frequently Asked Questions

 To register to vote in Searchlight, Nevada, residents can register online through the Nevada Secretary of State's website, by mail, or in person at the Clark County elections office.
 Nevada requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Nevada Secretary of State's voter lookup tool.
-For local municipal elections in Searchlight, contact the Clark County Clerk's office for schedules and ballot information.
+For local county and state elections (Searchlight is an unincorporated community in Clark County and does not hold municipal elections), contact the Clark County Clerk's office for schedules and ballot information.

 Property records for Searchlight, Nevada are maintained by the Clark County Assessor's Office and the Clark County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Clark County, including parcels in Searchlight.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Clark County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Nevada counties provide online property record searches through their county websites.
-For in-person requests, visit the Clark County offices at the county courthouse.
 The Clark County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Searchlight, Nevada residents are available through both county and state offices.
 The Nevada Department of Health and Human Services, Office of Vital Records, located in Carson City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Nevada.
 Orders can be placed online, by mail, or in person.
 Locally, the Clark County Clerk's office issues marriage licenses and maintains marriage records for Clark County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.